 Treatment by Dr Kamran

 Step 5: Fitting and Bonding.
-The finished crown is tried in the mouth, adjusted for fit and comfort, and permanently bonded.
+The finished crown is tried in the mouth, adjusted for fit and comfort, and then permanently bonded to the prepared tooth.

 Understanding Tooth Anatomy and Why Crowns Are Needed

 Each tooth consists of several layers.
 The outermost layer, enamel, is the hardest substance in the human body.
-Beneath the enamel lies dentine, a softer and more sensitive layer.
-At the centre is the pulp, which contains nerves and blood vessels.
+It provides a protective shield against daily wear, temperature changes, and bacteria.
+Beneath the enamel lies dentine, a softer and more sensitive layer that forms the bulk of the tooth structure.
+At the centre of the tooth is the pulp, which contains nerves and blood vessels that supply the tooth with nutrients and sensation.

-When a fracture extends deeper into the dentine — or when a significant portion of the tooth structure is lost — a crown is often recommended to restore both the strength and appearance of the tooth.
+When a tooth breaks, the degree of damage determines the appropriate treatment.
+A minor chip affecting only the enamel may sometimes be repaired with bonding or a small restoration.
+However, when a fracture extends deeper into the dentine — or when a significant portion of the tooth structure is lost — a crown is often recommended to restore both the strength and appearance of the tooth.

 Are Same-Day Crowns Suitable for All Broken Teeth?